pwagner/unlock-shopify-app/README.md

 ## Features

-- A Shopify merchant adds one or more **Locks** to their online store, and assigns benefits to them.
-(TODO)
+- A Shopify merchant adds one **Lock** (or more, once supported) to their online store, and assigns a benefit to each.
 - Customers can see the possible benefits associated with locks/memberships – for example 10% discount, or free shipping.
-(TODO)
+An example code snippet can be copy-pasted into a template file of the Shopify theme.
 - Customers with a fitting **Key** get their benefit applied.
-(TODO)
+At the moment, the only supported benefits of the type _discount code_ are supported.

 ## License